AndersDeath/diary2/000-current.md

 # 05 February - Sunday - Yerevan - 129 day of immigration

 The last day of weekend was also cool.
+It was quite calm and without anything significant.